Ponce Carnival or Carnaval Ponceño 2023- Next year dates will be Feb 10-13, 2024

 Similar to Mardi Gras in New Orleans, it is derived from the old world tradition of a final celebration before the beginning of Lent.
 But over time, it has transformed into a week-long party!

-If you want to party Puerto Rican style, mark your calendars — The 155th Ponce Carnival was February 6 to 12, 2013.
+If you want to party Puerto Rican style, mark your calendars — The 165 th Ponce Carnival will be Feb 16-21!.

-If you plan to attend the Ponce Carnival, you should expect to see loud and colorful parades, with marching bands, with dancers and floats.
+Normally, the Ponce Carnival is full of loud and colorful parades, with marching bands, with dancers and floats.
 The parades are similar to those held around the island throughout the year at other town festivals or Carnivals — but on steroids!

 Central to the festivities in Ponce are the vejigantes — masked, colorfully-dressed, clown-like characters, wearing paper mâché masks with scary teeth & horns — dancing and strutting to bomba and plena music.
 They may swat bystanders with soft balloons (supposedly to chase away the evil spirits) as they go by.

 This returns the usual Carnaval Events in the Town Plaza.